-- (1) Since March 2009, we have had an active stock repurchase program.
-As of March 31, 2017, the Board of Directors has authorized an aggregate amount of up to \$6.2 billion for stock repurchases, of which the most recent authorization occurred in December 2016 when the Board increased the authorized amount available under the Company's share repurchase program to \$3.0 billion.
-The remaining \$991.6 million represents the amount available to repurchase shares under the authorized repurchase program as of March 31, 2017.
-The authorized stock repurchase program does not have an expiration date. - (a) The number of shares repurchased represents the initial shares delivered in the first quarter of 2017 and does not represent the final number of shares to be delivered under the ASR Program.
-The total number of shares that the Company will repurchase under the ASR Program will be based generally on the daily volume-weighted average price per share of the Company's common stock during the repurchase period, less a discount.
-Therefore, the average price paid per share will be determined at the end of the applicable purchase period.
+Since March 2009, we have had an active stock repurchase program.
+As of June 30, 2017, the Board of Directors has authorized an aggregate amount of up to \$6.2 billion for stock repurchases, of which the most recent authorization occurred in December 2016 when the Board increased the authorized amount available under the Company's share repurchase program to \$3.0 billion.
+No shares were purchased during the three months ended June 30, 2017. \$991.6 million remained available to repurchase shares under the authorized repurchase program as of June 30, 2017.
+The authorized stock repurchase program does not have an expiration date.